kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ]))
 ```

-Nuke will load the data only once, resize the image once and blur it also only once.
+The pipeline will load the data only once, resize the image once and blur it also only once.
 There is no duplicated work done.
 When you request an image, the pipeline creates a dependency graph of tasks needed to deliver the final images and reuses the ones that it can.

 > Note: Coalescing is controlled by ``ImagePipeline/Configuration-swift.struct/isTaskCoalescingEnabled``.
 It can be disabled if you need requests with the same URL to be treated as independent tasks.

 ## Progressive Decoding

-Nuke supports progressive JPEG, but it must be enabled in the pipeline configuration.
+Progressive JPEG is supported, but it must be enabled in the pipeline configuration.

 ```swift
 ImagePipeline.shared = ImagePipeline {